MaxLozada/Project-3/readme.md

 11. Push code to your local repo and check for any errors and fix any errors that appear when the workflow is running.
 You can check the workflow in the actions.

-## Running Locally

-1. To Build with docker compose: docker compose up --build
-2. To run tests, Lint, and Coverage report use this command: pytest --pylint --cov

-.pylintrc is the config for pylint, .coveragerc is the config for coverage and setup.py is a config file for pytest